egi-qc/deployment-howtos/README.md

 and the operating system used.

-Each build is documented with a how-to guide for the product deployment, aiming to server as a reference for the product deployment in external environments, such as EGI infrastructure resource providers.
+Each build is documented with a how-to guide for the product deployment, aiming to server as a reference for the installation and configuration of UMD and CMD products in external environments, such as EGI infrastructure resource providers.